JD Edwards World to EnterpriseOne Upgrades

 Like most big projects, there is usually something that triggers the impetus to make a move.
 For some, being off support (and the risk associated with that) is keeping executives up at night.
 For others, it’s a merger or acquisition that prompts the upgrade process.
 In other cases, for larger corporations with many locations, the upgrade is part of a global ERP project rollout.

-Other reasons organizations choose to migrate from World to E1:
+Other reasons organizations choose to migrate to JDE Edwards E1 from World:

 - End user capabilities